High-yield engineering and identification of oxygen-related modified divacancies in 4H-SiC: Introduction

 \section{Introduction}

-Solid-state spin qubits in silicon carbide (SiC) have emerged as promising building blocks for scalable quantum technologies~\cite{koehl2011room,christle2015isolated,widmann2015coherent,li2022room,He2024low,yan2020room,lukin20204h,babin2022fabrication,bourassa2020entanglement,wang2023magnetic,wang2020coherent,jiang2023quantum,wang2021robust,abraham2021nanotesla,bracher2017selective,nagy2019high,niethammer2016vector}.
-Among these, the neutral divacancy is an ideal quantum platform due to its bright emission, long spin coherence, and high readout fidelity~\cite{koehl2011room,christle2015isolated,li2022room,yan2020room}.
-Experimental and theoretical studies have identified PL1--PL4 as carbon--silicon divacancy complexes, which correspond to adjacent missing atoms at cubic ($k$) and hexagonal ($h$) lattice sites~\cite{magnusson2018excitation,falk2013polytype,gordon2015defects,davidsson2018first}.
+Solid-state spin qubits in silicon carbide (SiC) have emerged as promising building blocks for scalable quantum technologies~\cite{Son2006Divacancy,koehl2011room,widmann2015coherent,christle2015isolated,niethammer2016vector,bracher2017selective,nagy2019high,bourassa2020entanglement,lukin20204h,yan2020room,wang2020coherent,wang2021robust,abraham2021nanotesla,li2022room,babin2022fabrication,wang2023magnetic,jiang2023quantum,He2024low,son2020developing}.
+Among these, the neutral divacancy is an ideal quantum platform due to its bright emission, long spin coherence, and high readout fidelity~\cite{koehl2011room,christle2015isolated,He2024low}.
+Experimental and theoretical studies have identified PL1--PL4 as carbon--silicon divacancy complexes, which correspond to adjacent missing atoms at cubic ($k$) and hexagonal ($h$) lattice sites~\cite{Son2006Divacancy,koehl2011room,falk2013polytype,gordon2015defects,magnusson2018excitation,davidsson2018first}.

-Beyond these well-understood divacancies, another group of defects, labeled PL5--PL8, exhibits zero-field splitting (ZFS) and zero-phonon line (ZPL) characteristics similar to PL1--PL4 and has thus been tentatively classified as modified divacancies~\cite{koehl2011room,christle2015isolated,li2022room,yan2020room,magnusson2018excitation,falk2013polytype,gordon2015defects,davidsson2018first,shafizadeh2025evolution}.
+Beyond these well-understood divacancies, another group of defects, labeled PL5--PL8, exhibits zero-field splitting (ZFS) and zero-phonon line (ZPL) characteristics similar to PL1--PL4 and has thus been tentatively classified as modified divacancies~\cite{yan2020room,li2022room,He2024low,falk2013polytype,son2022modified,shafizadeh2025evolution}.
 Among them, single PL5 and PL6 centers display strong room-temperature photoluminescence, stable charge states, and pronounced spin contrast~\cite{li2022room,He2024low}.
-However, their atomic configurations remain unclear, and their low formation yield limits device applications.
-In addition, the absence of a distinct ZPL for PL7~\cite{magnusson2018excitation} further obscures the microscopic origin of this family of defects.
+However, despite their attractive quantum properties, both their low formation yield and the lack of direct microscopic structural identification have substantially hindered further progress.
+In addition, the absence of a distinct ZPL for PL7~\cite{falk2013polytype} further obscures the microscopic origin of this family of defects.

-Early models attributed PL5--PL7 to stacking-fault regions~\cite{ivady2019stabilization,son2020developing,castelletto2021silicon}, but subsequent experiments have challenged this hypothesis.
-Specifically, irradiation-induced stacking faults in $n$-type 4H-SiC failed to generate PL5--PL7 centers~\cite{son2020developing}.
+Early models attributed PL5--PL7 to stacking-fault regions~\cite{ivady2019stabilization}, but subsequent experiments have challenged this hypothesis.
+Specifically, irradiation-induced stacking faults in $n$-type 4H-SiC failed to generate PL5--PL7 centers~\cite{son2022modified}.
 These inconsistencies have motivated the search for alternative atomic configurations.